 Developing best in class information to help clients improve the costs and efficiencies associated with drug development will be another key strategy in achieving our objectives.
-Our new proprietary ICONIK platform, a web-based information platform that enables the management, reporting, analysis and visualization of all data relating to drug development will be a key tool in this regard Firecrest's comprehensive site performance management system, a web-based solution which enables accurate study information, including protocol information, training manuals and case report forms amongst others, to be rolled out quickly and simultaneously to investigative site will also be a key tool in this regard and will allow site behavior to be tracked to ensure training is understood, procedures are being followed, timelines are met and study parameters are met (see information systems on page 19 for further information).
+Our proprietary ICONIK platform, a web-based information platform that enables the management, reporting, analysis and visualization of all data relating to drug development will be a key tool in this regard.
+Firecrest's comprehensive site performance management system, a web-based solution which enables accurate study information, including protocol information, training manuals and case report forms amongst others, to be rolled out quickly and simultaneously to investigative sites is also a key platform in this regard and will allow site behavior to be tracked to ensure training is understood, procedures are being followed and that timelines are met and study parameters are met (see information systems on page 20 for further information).

-Enhance Expertise and Intellectual Capital
+Enhance Expertise

 Increased scientific knowledge and expertise will be important as clients will increasingly look to their partners for advice and guidance on how to identify promising drug candidates earlier in the development process and eliminate others.
 Having the right blend of scientific and commercial leadership in this area will be of key importance.
-The Company has made a number of strategic acquisitions in recent years to build scale in our Phase 1 service offering and in parallel develop our scientific base in areas such as special patient populations, biomarkers and large molecule bioanalysis.
-We continue to build additional expertise in this and other areas (epidemiological, outcomes and regulatory), as is evident from our recent acquisition of Oxford Outcomes, and may make further acquisitions to accelerate growth in this field.
+The Company has made a number of strategic acquisitions in recent years to build scale in our Phase 1 service offerings and in parallel develop our scientific base in areas such as special patient populations, biomarkers and large molecule bioanalysis.
+We continue to build additional expertise in this and other areas (epidemiological, outcomes, regulatory and market access).